Novartis/YADA/src/site/markdown/security.md

   * `execution.policy.indices` or `execution.policy.indexes` are for queries requested with standard parameters, i.e., `qname` and `params`
   * `execution.policy.columns` are for queries requested with JSONParams.
   * To support both request syntaxes, add both configurations to the argument list
-  * The value of `execution.policy.indices` or `execution.policy.indexes` is a space-delimited list of positional parameters, e.g., `execution.policy.indexes=0 4 5`.
-To include the security token in the list (presumably set previously in the `validateToken` step,) use an integer greater than or equal to the size of the parameter list passed in the request.
+  * The value of `execution.policy.indices` or `execution.policy.indexes` is a space-delimited list of positional parameters, e.g., `execution.policy.indexes=0 4 5`, or a combination of positional parameters and injected methods: `execution.policy.indices=0 4 5:getToken()` or `execution.policy.indices=1 2:getHeader(arg)`.
+  * To include just the security token in the list (presumably set previously in the `validateToken` step,) use an integer greater than or equal to the size of the parameter list passed in the request.
+The injected method name can be omitted in this case
 *  The value of `execution.policy.columns` is a space-delimited list of column names and/or column/method pairs, e.g., `COL:getMethod(arg)`